Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 - Notes:
   - Wallet support is not implemented yet.
 This method currently reads `fluxnode.conf` and returns entries whose collateral outpoint is present in the current UTXO set and matches a valid tier amount.

+### startdeterministicfluxnode / startdeterministiczelnode

+Attempts to create, sign, and broadcast a deterministic fluxnode START transaction.

+- Params:
+  - `alias` (string)
+  - `lockwallet` (boolean; accepted for parity but currently ignored)
+  - `collateral_privkey_wif` (optional string; WIF private key controlling the collateral UTXO)
+  - `redeem_script_hex` (optional string; required for P2SH collateral; multisig redeem script hex)
+- Notes:
+  - Wallet support is not implemented yet.
+You must provide the collateral private key either as the 3rd parameter or via an optional extra column in `fluxnode.conf` (see below).
+  - P2PKH collateral: pubkey compression is inferred by matching the collateral output script hash.
+  - P2SH collateral: the redeem script must hash to the collateral output script hash, and the provided key must correspond to a pubkey in the redeem script.
+- Result:
+  - Object with `overall` and `detail`, plus `txid` on success.

+### startfluxnode / startzelnode

+Starts fluxnodes from `fluxnode.conf`.

+- Params: `set` (string) `lockwallet` (boolean) `[alias]` (string)
+  - `set` must be `"all"` or `"alias"`.
+When `"alias"`, the 3rd param is required.
+  - `lockwallet` is accepted for parity but currently ignored.
+- Notes:
+  - Wallet support is not implemented yet.
+This method requires the collateral private key to be present in `fluxnode.conf` (see below).
+For one-off starts without modifying config, use `startdeterministicfluxnode` and pass the collateral key as the 3rd param.

 ### getfluxnodecount

 Returns basic counts of entries in the fluxnode index.